Musixal/Backhaul/README.md

     ```toml
     [server]# Local, IRAN
     bind_addr = "0.0.0.0:3080"    # Address and port for the server to listen on (mandatory).
-    transport = "tcp"             # Protocol to use ("tcp", "tcpmux", or "ws", optional, default: "tcp").
+    transport = "tcp"             # Protocol to use ("tcp", "tcpmux", or "ws", mandatory).
     token = "your_token"          # Authentication token for secure communication (optional).
     keepalive_period = 20         # Interval in seconds to send keep-alive packets.(optional, default: 20 seconds)
     nodelay = false               # Enable TCP_NODELAY (optional, default: false).